letoribo/rationalK/README.md

 ## Demo

-Try the online demo : http://demo.rationalk.ch or request a demo at dokithonon@gmail.com or +41768173346
+Try the online demo : http://demo.rationalk.ch or request a demo at dokithonon@gmail.com

 ## Install